-Are you looking for facts about Albania?
 Here’s a list of 15 Interesting facts about Albania that you probably didn’t know.
-In addition to that, you can also read some more general Albania facts such as total population, highest mountain, government, biggest cities etc.
+In addition to that, you can also read some more general information about Albania such as total population, highest mountain, government, biggest cities etc.

 To make this even more fun, I want to challenge you as well!
 How many of these Albania facts did you know beforehand?
 Share your result at the end of the article in the comment section.